core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server proceeds as defined in {{sssec-use-deterministic-requests-server-req}}, with the difference that it MUST include its own Sender ID in the response, as 'kid' parameter of the OSCORE option.

-Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated to the server originating the response.
+Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated with the server originating the response.

 # Obtaining Information about the Deterministic Client {#sec-obtaining-info}